finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The as at of the requested data types Boolean includeSystem = true; // Boolean | Whether to additionally include those data types in the \"system\" scope List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
+    Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the Display Name, use \"displayName eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {